Poetry: Words as Refuge

 My Process

-My writing process is rather chaotic.
-When words strike me, I either jot them down in my phone's Notes app or sing them into voice memos (I write songs too, but let's stick to poetry for now while I still have my focus and nerve).
-Periodically, I return to these fragments in my phone, or find myself remembering them.
+My process is rather chaotic.
+When words strike me, I either jot them down in my phone's Notes app or sing them into Voice Memos (I write songs too, but let's stick to poetry for now while I still have my nerve).
+Periodically, I return to these fragments, or find myself remembering them.
 Then my real work begins.

 Voice memos of inspiration

 I sit with the words.
-I repeat them to myself, feeling how they land, seeing if my mind wants to change anything or celebrate what's there.
+Repeat them to myself, feeling how they land, seeing if my mind wants to change anything or celebrate what's already there.
 Then I sit a little longer.
 If they started as songs, I try to reshape them into poems.
-If they began as poems, I search for melodies for them.
+If they began as poems, I search for melodies.

 Sharing the Work

-All the pieces I'm sharing today are part of that process—fragments of trying to make sense of things that don't make sense, of finding beauty in the midst of confusion.
+These pieces I'm sharing today are part of that process—fragments of trying to make sense of things that don't make sense, of finding beauty in the midst of confusion.
 Some emerged from joy, others from sorrow.
-They might seem like silly, pointless things to an outsider, but they're profoundly meaningful to me.
 They're how I process the world when regular words aren't enough.

 So I hope you enjoy them.
 And if you don't—maybe you can still be kind?
 Sharing this work feels vulnerable in a way that's both terrifying and necessary.
 These poems are small pieces of my heart, scattered like breadcrumbs on the path I'm still trying to find.